epam/edp-install/docs/index.md

 On the top of these indicated concerns, EDP adds several blocks that include:

-- **EDP CICD Components**.
-EDP component enables a feature in CICD or an instance artifacts storage and distribution (Nexus or Artifactory), static code analysis (Sonar), etc.;
+- **EDP CI/CD Components**.
+EDP component enables a feature in CI/CD or an instance artifacts storage and distribution (Nexus or Artifactory), static code analysis (Sonar), etc.;
 - **EDP Artifacts**.
 This element represents an artifact that is being delivered through EDP and presented as a code.

     >_Artifact samples: frontend, backend, mobile, applications, functional and non-functional autotests, workloads for 3rd party components that can be deployed together with applications._

 - **EDP development and production environments** that share the same logic.
 Environments wrap a set of artifacts with a specific version, and allow performing SDLC routines in order to be sure of the artifacts quality;
 - **Pipelines**.
-Pipelines cover CICD process, production rollout and updates.
+Pipelines cover CI/CD process, production rollout and updates.
 They also connect three elements indicated above via automation allowing SDLC routines to be non-human;

 ### Technology Stack